atav928/py-easy-logger/README.md

 * Added color samples as defaults.
 * Created a Color Console only.
 * Updated reformat error to remove `[`,`]` characters as it causes issues reading on some systems; replaced with `list()`.
+* Added ability to change Log Format for streaming.

 ### v0.0.5